Strip Cropping Fields In Agriculture: Why & How To Use

 What Is The Purpose Of Strip Cropping?

 Basically, strip cropping agriculture is used either to improve soil health or support primary species growth.
-Secondary species seldom bring additional income to yield producers but are the cheapest soil conservation technique.
+Secondary species seldom bring additional income to yield producers but are the cheapest conservation tillage technique.
 In particular, strip farming:

 The accommodation of strips depends on the purpose and, correspondingly, their type.
 Thus, auxiliary plants can be arranged on the contour, as buffers, or in lines with other species.
 Correspondingly, there are contour, buffer, field, and wind strip cropping techniques, as discussed below.